Dinesh-4320/AGW_Data_MIgration/Migration-Milestones/Migration-Milestone-005+007.md

     - Fully transition compute, storage, and identity to Azure.
 Both Active and Cold standby should be handled in Azure.
 Decommission on-prem infrastructure with minimal loss.

 5. ##### Optimize for Cost, Performance, and Security
-Steps: Implement Azure Cost Management + Advisor.
-Employ Auto-scaling feautures during peak hours.
+    - Employ Auto-scaling feautures during peak hours.
 Scale Down idle resources based on monitoring feeds.
-Enforce security ensuring compliance and regulations,
+Enforce security ensuring compliance and regulations
+---
+### Rollback Plan
+1. ##### Pre-migration preparation.
+    - This involves taking full system and database backups of the source environment, including all configuration files, environment variables, and secrets.
+Snapshots of virtual machines or container images should also be created.
+All the snapshots should be tagged to keep track of versions and rollback implementation.
+    - It is also important to retain full access to DNS management tools during and after the migration.

+2. ##### Parallel System Setup
+    - The original application environment should be kept operational—preferably in a read-only state—until the Azure deployment is fully validated.
+Smoke tests covering all critical functionality (like login, read/write operations, and external service integrations) must be performed on the Azure environment.

+3. ##### Rollback Triggers
+    - These include unresponsiveness of the application, failures in authentication or key integrations, significant performance degradation, or any form of data inconsistency or corruption.
+When any of these issues are detected, rollback must be initiated without delay.
+The first step is to revert DNS records to point back to the original infrastructure.
 ---
 ### Benefits of migrating to Azure
 - ##### Scalability with Containers & VMs: